 The TRND block is designed for storing of up to 4 input signals (u1 to u4) in cyclic buffers in the memory of the target device.
 The main advantage of the TRND block is the synchronization with the real-time executive, which allows trending of even very fast signals (i.e. with very high sampling frequency).
 In contrary to asynchronous data storing in the higher level operator machine (host), there are no lost or multiply stored samples.
-For better clarity, the individual trends can be assigned names by the Title parameter and the individual signals by the SigNames parameter.
+For clarity, individual trends can be assigned specific names, and signal names and attributes can be configured, as well as their view settings.
+These adjustments can be made in the editor by clicking the Configure button.
+All changes are then saved in the title, signals, and view parameters.